Yiya Chen

 Yiya Chen is a linguist and phonetician specializing in speech prosody.
 She is professor of phonetics at Leiden University as well as senior researcher at the Leiden Institute for Brain and Cognition.

-Biography
+Education and career

 Chen began her studies at Beijing Foreign Studies University, where she earned her BA in 1992.
 Her graduate studies were carried out at Stony Brook University, from which she received an MA in 1999 and a PhD in 2003.
 The topic of her doctoral thesis was the phonetics and phonology of contrastive focus in Mandarin Chinese, investigated using experimental methods.

 Prior to taking up her current position at Leiden University in 2007, Chen had short-term teaching and research positions at the University of Edinburgh, Radboud University Nijmegen, the University of Colorado Boulder, Cornell University and New York University.
-In 2008 she was awarded a European Research Council Starting Grant to study the representation and processing of pitch variation in tonal languages.